coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Both parties are 18.
 Parties are required to obtain parental consent if they are between the ages of 16 and 18.

-Domestic or committed partnership agreements are available to those who are looking for alternatives to common-law marriages in Colorado.
-Partners looking to get into this kind of agreement must be 18 years of age and live together.
+Domestic or committed partnership agreements are available to those seeking alternatives to common-law marriages in Colorado.
+Partners looking to get into this kind of agreement must be 18 and live together.
 To apply to register as a domestic or committed partnership in Colorado, parties should:

 1. Visit the Clerk and Recorder's Office to schedule an appointment.
 Both parties must be present at the appointment